bozerkins/clickhouse-client/README.md

 ## Reading from Clickhouse

-There are several methods for reading data from clickhouse.
+There are several methods for reading data from Clickhouse.

 ### Simple Query

-This method is primarily used for getting statistics, aggregated data from clickhouse.
+This method is primarily used for getting statistics, aggregated data from Clickhouse.

 ```php
 # perform select